cloudwatt/applications/README_EN.md

 Once the application stack is deployed, you become its master and can start to operate it immediately.

-Faithful to its original choice of opensource, the [Cloudwatt library](https://www.cloudwatt.com/en/apps/) will grow in the coming weeks of application deployment stacks 100% opensource sources which will be shared in community mode.
+Faithful to its original choice of open source, the [Cloudwatt library](https://www.cloudwatt.com/en/apps/) will grow in the coming weeks of application deployment stacks 100% opensource sources which will be shared in community mode.

 If you have questions, comments, ideas for improvements please open an issue on Github or submit a pull request.